teo-mal/Project_Covid_Data_Exploration/README.md

 Here is the breakdown:

-The data illustrates significant global disparities in vaccination rates, with wealthier regions achieving much higher coverage, often exceeding 100%, due to multiple doses administered.
+The data illustrates significant global disparities in vaccination rates, with wealthier regions like Europe (187.88%), Asia (192.83%), North America (192.99%), and Oceania (196.15%) achieving much higher coverage, due to multiple doses administered.
 In contrast, low-income regions, particularly in Africa, have struggled to achieve even 50% coverage.
 This highlights ongoing challenges in equitable vaccine distribution and the need for continued efforts to support vaccination in under-resourced areas.

 ## 7. Covid and medical conditions

-**A.** This query seeks to explore the relationship between the prevalence of diabetes and COVID-19 deaths across all countries by joining the two tables of our data.
+**A.** .This query seeks to explore the relationship between the prevalence of diabetes and COVID-19 deaths across all countries.
+A Common Table Expression (CTE) is used to first calculate the total number of diabetes cases from one table of the data(covid_vaccinations table).Then, an inner join is performed between this CTE and the COVID-19 deaths table.

 ```sql
 WITH diabetes_cases AS